BlueAnt logo

 • Prefer immersive listening and reduced background noise

-• Use headphones for music, media, or focused work
+• Use headphones mainly for music, media, or focused work

 Choose Talk X if you: